Acylindrical hyperbolicity of cubical small-cancellation groups: The hyperbolic space and the projection

-Let $\langle X\mid\{Y_i\}\rangle$ be a cubical $C'(\frac{1}{144})$ presentation and define a space $\hyp$ as follows.
+Let $\langle X\mid\{Y_i\}_{i\in\mathcal I}\rangle$ be a cubical $C'(\frac{1}{144})$ presentation and define a space $\hyp$ as follows.
 First, let $\hyp'$ be the $1$--skeleton of $\widetilde X^*$.
 This consists of the $1$--skeleton of $\cay(X^*)$, together with a combinatorial cone on each lift of each $Y_i$.
 We form $\hyp$ from $\hyp'$ by adding a combinatorial cone on the carrier of each hyperplane.

 We also have a projection $\Pi\colon\cay(X^*)\to\hyp$, defined as follows.
 On the $1$--skeleton of $\cay(X^*)$, we declare $\Pi$ to be the inclusion.
 If $c$ is a cube of $\cay(X^*)$ with $\dimension(c)\geqslant2$, we send $c$ arbitrarily to a point in the image of its $1$--skeleton.
 However, we require this choice to be made $\pi_1X^*$--equivariantly, so that $\Pi$ is $\pi_1X^*$--equivariant.
-Obviously $\Pi$ is $1$--Lipschitz on the $1$--skeleton of $\cay(X^*)$.
-By construction, $\Pi$ sends each cone to a set of diameter $\leqslant2$, while cubical product subcomplexes of $\cay(X^*)$ are sent to subsets of $\hyp$ with diameter at most $4$.
+Obviously $\Pi$ is coarsely surjective and $1$--Lipschitz on the $1$--skeleton of $\cay(X^*)$.
+By construction, $\Pi$ sends each cone to a set of diameter $\leqslant2$, while hyperplane carriers in $\cay(X^*)$ are sent to subsets of $\hyp$ with diameter at most $2$.
 Hence, to see that $\hyp$ and $\Pi$ satisfy the conditions required in Section~\ref{sec:metalemma}, we need only to prove that $\hyp$ is hyperbolic.

 \begin{lem}[Square bigons have thin projection] Let $\alpha,\beta\to\cay(X^*)$ be geodesics with common endpoints, and suppose that $\alpha\beta$ bounds a disc diagram $D\to\widetilde X^*$ that does not contain any cone-cells.
 Then $\Pi(\alpha),\Pi(\beta)$ lie at uniformly bounded Hausdorff distance in $\hyp$. \end{lem}